SophieShufflebotham/RTSCS-Assignment/README.md

 # RTSCS-Assignment
- University Assignment using C and microcontroller hardware
+ University Assignment designed to simulate a scheduled madication delivery system.

+ This assignment used C compiled to run on a custom microcontroller.